Lewis Dot Structure For Cho-

 Resonance Structures: A Deeper Look

 The formate ion exhibits resonance.
-Resonance occurs when multiple valid Lewis structures can be drawn for a molecule or ion, differing only in the placement of electrons.
+On top of that, resonance occurs when multiple valid Lewis structures can be drawn for a molecule or ion, differing only in the placement of electrons.
+Which means these two structures are resonance structures, and the actual structure of the formate ion is a hybrid of these two structures.
 For CHO⁻, we can draw a second valid Lewis structure where the double bond is between the other oxygen and the carbon.
-These two structures are resonance structures, and the actual structure of the formate ion is a hybrid of these two structures.
-This means that the double bond is delocalized between the two C-O bonds.
+So in practice, the double bond is delocalized between the two C-O bonds.

 • Structure 1: The structure we derived above, with the double bond between carbon and one oxygen.